eXascaleInfolab/PyExPool/README.md

 	args  - execution arguments including the executable itself for the process
 		NOTE: can be None to make make a stub process and execute the callbacks timeout  - execution timeout in seconds.
-Default: 0, means infinity restartonto  - restart the job on timeout, Default: False.
+Default: 0, means infinity rsrtonto  - restart the job on timeout, Default: False.
 Can be used for non-deterministic Jobs like generation of the synthetic networks to regenerate the network on border cases overcoming getting stuck on specific values of the rand variables.
 	task: Task  - origin task if this job is a part of the task